yafyx/ugpulse/README.md

-# UG Connect
+# UG Pulse

 ## Overview

-UG Connect is a web application designed to help manage university-related information, including student data, class schedules, and academic timelines.
+UG Pulse is a web application designed to help manage university-related information, including student data, class schedules, and academic timelines.
 Built with Next.js and NextUI, it provides a modern, responsive interface.

 ## Features